-My life in Florence (PART 2)
+My life in Florence (Part 2)

 A blog by Gregory Wittouck, doing his internship at the tour operator ‘We Like Tuscany’

 It’s me again!
 I hope you enjoyed my first blog post a few weeks ago and I thought that I should post an update.
-Now I am here in Florence for 10 weeks and meanwhile there has happened a lot.
+Now I am here in Florence for 10 weeks and meanwhile, there has happened a lot.

-The first visit that I did with this organisation was a visit to San Gimignano, Volterra and Monteriggioni.
+The first visit that I did with this organization was a visit to San Gimignano, Volterra, and Monteriggioni.
 The trip started at Santa Maria Novella train station where we took the bus to our first stop, namely San Gimignano.
 When I got off the bus I noticed that it was really warm outside.
 It was like one of the first days of the year that it really felt like summer for me, but we were only March.

 When we entered the town, our guides gave us some explanation about the multiple towers in the town.
 Every rich family in the town had a tower and how bigger the tower was, the more power the family had.
-After the explanation we were wandering around looking to eat something for lunch.
-The pizza looked great but one of guides recommended us to eat a panino.
+After the explanation, we were wandering around looking to eat something for lunch.
+The pizza looked great but one of the guides recommended us to eat a panino.
 I didn’t really like it and I regretted that I didn’t eat the pizza.

-After lunch we got in the bus and drove to our next stop, namely Volterra.
+After lunch, we got on the bus and drove to our next stop, namely Volterra.
 Volterra wasn’t really a nice town.
 It’s known for its rich history but there really is nothing to do or to see, so some other students and I decided to just sit down in a bar and drink a coffee.
 We didn’t really know each other so we started talking to get to know each other.
 It was really interesting because everyone had another nationality.
 There was someone from Nicaragua, England, France, Spain and Oman there and myself from Belgium.

-The tour operator where I work, called 'We Like Tuscany', also offers a tour to San Gimignano and Monteriggioni.
+The tour operator where I work, called ‘We Like Tuscany’, also offers a tour to San Gimignano and Monteriggioni.
 This is the Vernaccia wine tour.
-San Gimignano is known for the Vernaccia wine because the grapes that they use for the white wine grow around the village San Gimignano.
+San Gimignano is known for the Vernaccia wine because the grapes that they use for the white wine grow around the village of San Gimignano.
 I haven’t attended this tour yet, but I think it is a really interesting tour.
-On this tour you visit San Gimignano, have a multi-course Tuscan lunch and learn about winemaking techniques.
-Of course is there also a tasting of the local organic wines included.
+On this tour, you visit San Gimignano, have a multi-course Tuscan lunch and learn about winemaking techniques.
+Of course, is there also a tasting of the local organic wines included.

 This is the end of my second blog post.
 I hope that you enjoyed and I will get back to you with another update as soon as possible!